Eyevinn/channel-engine/README.md

 }
 ```

-The class's `getSchedule(channelId)` function should return a list of event objects in the following format:
+The class's `getSchedule(channelId)` function should return a promise containing the list of events as an object in the following format:

 ```
 {